Al-Karkh SC: Stadium

 At first, Al-Mansour club took an old building that oversees the Tigris in Al-Karkh and turned it into a basketball court and a place to manage the club.
 In the late-1960s, the building started to collapse which was the main reason for the club being banished.
-In 1963, a new club with the same administrative board was formed in Mansour neighbourhood, Mansour district, Karkh after Al Karkh Stadium was built.
+In 1963, a new club with the same administrative board was formed in Mansour neighbourhood, Mansour district, Karkh after Al-Mansour Local Administration Stadium was built.

-In 1984, Al-Rasheed took over the stadium and turned it into theirs after renovating it and allowing shops to be opened around it.
-In the dissolving of Al-Rasheed, the stadium returned to its old name as the stadium of Al-Karkh SC.
+In 1984, Al-Rasheed took over the stadium and turned it into theirs after renovating it and allowing shops to be opened around it, and renamed it to Al-Rasheed Stadium.
+In the dissolving of Al-Rasheed, the stadium was renamed to Al-Karkh Stadium as the stadium of Al-Karkh SC.
+In June 2020, following the death of former Iraqi and Al-Rasheed player Ahmed Radhi, the stadium was renamed to Al-Saher Ahmed Radhi Stadium.
+In January 2026, the stadium was renamed again to Captain Sharar Haidar Stadium.
+It is named after the club's former president Sharar Haidar who died in 2023.

 Statistics

 Recent seasons

 The season-by-season performance of the club over the recent years: